LPology/Simple-Ajax-Uploader/README.md

 ### Using Uploader.php ###

-<strong>Note:</strong> This PHP class is included only for convenience.
-It is <strong>not</strong> required to use PHP with Simple Ajax Uploader.
-The plugin is agnostic to server configuration, so use any language you prefer.
+<strong>Note:</strong> This PHP class is included only for convenience. <strong>It is not required to use PHP with Simple Ajax Uploader.</strong> The plugin is agnostic to server configuration, so use any language you prefer.

 ```php
 <?php